seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     wrong instrument, which is what hard floor item 2 forbids.
 The top-up also stops at the last COMPLETE hour and never at `now`, or the hour in progress enters the series as an hourly close.
+65. **A bar derived from the constant it judges moves with it.**
+    Inv.
+61 says a control's bar names an object and derives it from production at run time, because a bar written by hand names what the author assumed.
+This names the cost of obeying that rule all the way down: a check whose EXPECTATION is read from the very constant under test cannot fail when the constant is wrong — it recomputes itself and passes. **Measured 05.09.2026**: section D of the garrison read its expected failing set from `HARD_CLASSES` throughout, exactly as its specification required, and widening that constant to swallow `venue-basis` left the section green at 97 checks and 0 failures.
+A derived bar is therefore derived from a DIFFERENT authority than the thing it judges, or two constants are read against each other rather than one as the other's expectation: here, that every member of `HARD_CLASSES` is a class `CLASSES` can produce, and that the subset is PROPER — some class is still reference (§3.14).
+Both are facts another section of the map owns; neither is a restatement of the constant. **The narrowing direction is not covered by the same check and must be named where it is:** removing a class leaves the derived section green too, and what catches it is step 4's `verify_bench.py`, a different step with a different authority.

 ---